seydel1847/powerbi-docs.pl-pl/powerbi-docs/service-admin-portal.md

 To ustawienie musi być włączone, aby można było rejestrować wpisy dziennika inspekcji.

 > [!NOTE]
-> To ustawienie ma zastosowanie do całej organizacji i nie może być ograniczone do konkretnych grup.
+> To ustawienie ma zastosowanie do całej organizacji i nie może być ograniczone do określonych grup.

 ## <a name="dashboard-settings"></a>Ustawienia pulpitu nawigacyjnego